jvc2688/K2-CPM/tutorial.md

 Kepler and K2 documents don't use (x,y) they use (column,row) or (row,column).
 Here x runs from 13 to 1112, and y runs from 21 to 1044 (__the format of coordinates has to be strictly specified__).
-Fortunately, the separation given above is < 4 arcsec, so the coordiantes are from the right channel.
+Fortunately, the separation given above is < 4 arcsec, so the coordinates are from the right channel.

 We know which pixel we're interested in so now its time to prepare predictor matix.
 Note that first time you run this code for given ```epic_id``` and ```campaign```, it will take some time to download the data.
 Run: